 An undergraduate could feel overwhelmed at a school as big as UBC, with its sprawling Point Grey campus and an international reputation for research and graduate programs.
-It’s an ongoing challenge that the university is addressing.
-In an effort to create a more intimate learning environment, UBC is adding more student-centric learning spaces and engaging neighbouring municipalities as community partners.
-This follows moves in recent years to revamp undergraduate science education and ramp up programs such as service learning.
-In an address to new students this year, interim president Martha Piper said: “Through your time here at UBC you will be equipped with all of the skills, experience, determination, and knowledge to tackle the biggest challenges we face as a society.”
-Piper was pressed into service as interim president after former president Arvind Gupta abruptly quit his post one year into the job.
+It’s a challenge that the university addresses.
+In an ongoing effort to create more intimate learning, UBC is adding more student-centric learning spaces and engaging neighbouring municipalities as community partners.
+The smaller Okanagan campus, which has 11,900 students, is a research and learning hub.

 It was founded in partnership with the Syilx Okanagan Nation and agreed to support Okanagan Indigenous culture and knowledge.
 Both campuses offer a range of cultural and recreational activities, as well as spectacular natural scenery.
 UBC operates Canada’s largest student housing program, including the 650-bed Exchange Residence that features 71 small nanosuites.
 UBC’s newest residence community, the Houses of the Ones Belonging to the Saltwater, will provide more than 800 beds once fully open this year.